 river - midway between the pin and the left edge.
 The pin marks

 the estimated location of the 1923 photograph shown at the bottom

 of this page.

-exited from the Grand Canyon (off the right edge of the picture) and
+River exited from the Grand Canyon (off the right edge of the

-Colorado River filled in the old river channel and spread out to cover
+by the Colorado River filled in the old river channel and spread

 The graph above shows the water level in Lake Mead